afrigon/tlwk/roles/mesmer.md

 The mesmer player brings quickness for their subgroup with `Seize the moment` and `Well of Action`.
-Casting `Time Warp` as soon as the fight start to apply quickness to the entire squad is a good idea.
+Casting `Time Warp` as soon as the fight start to apply quickness to the party is a good idea.

 ### Aegis

-You have access to aegis for your subgroup through the synergy between `Inpiring Distortion` and `Blurred inscription` whenever you use a signet.
-If more aegis is required, you can bring `Well of Precognition`.
+You can bring `Well of Precognition` when aegis is required.
+You have access to more aegis for your subgroup through the synergy between `Inpiring Distortion` and `Blurred inscription` whenever you use a signet if necessary.

-### Extension

-One of your most powerful ability is `Signet of Inspiration` to extend all boons currently applied to everyone in the squad for 3 seconds.

 ## Crowd Control